 The composition frameworks should include arrangements in the form of, for example, music/movement/text, and a description of the procedure.
 The frameworks must enable active co-creation of music/movement/text by the group and should, as far as possible, be tested in the students' own practice.
-Each group must prepare three frameworks in the following areas:
+Each group must prepare three frameworks for each of the following areas: